Robust Classification via a Single Diffusion Model: Methodology

-Empirically, we evaluate the robust accuracy of the optimal diffusion classifier under the $\ell_{\infty}$ norm with $\epsilon_{\infty}=8/255$ and the $\ell_2$ norm with $\epsilon_2=0.5$.
-We find that the optimal diffusion classifier achieves 100\% robust accuracy in both cases, validating our hypothesize that accurate density estimation of diffusion models facilitates robust classification.
-However, the diffusion models are not optimal in practice.
-Our trained diffusion classifier can only achieve 35.94\% and 76.95\% robust accuracy under the $\ell_{\infty}$ and $\ell_2$ threats, as shown in Table \ref{table:compare_with_sota}.
-Despite the non-trivial performance without adversarial training, it still lags behind the state-of-the-art.
-To figure out the problem, we find that the diffusion loss $\mathbb{E}_{\vect{\epsilon}, t}[ w_t\|\vect{\epsilon}_\theta(\vect{x}_t,t, y)-\vect{\epsilon}\|_2^2$ is very large for some adversarial example with the ground-truth class.
-This is caused by either the inaccurate density estimation of $p_{\theta}(\vect{x}|y)$ of the diffusion model or the large gap between the log-likelihood and the diffusion loss violating $d(\vect{x},y,\theta)\to 0$.
+To figure out the problem, we examine the empirical model and the optimal one on adversarial examples.
+We find that the diffusion loss $\mathbb{E}_{\vect{\epsilon}, t}[ w_t\|\vect{\epsilon}_\theta(\vect{x}_t,t, y)-\vect{\epsilon}\|_2^2]$ of the empirical model is much larger.
+It is caused by either the inaccurate density estimation of $p_{\theta}(\vect{x}|y)$ of the diffusion model or the large gap between the log-likelihood and the diffusion loss violating $d(\vect{x},y,\theta)\to 0$.
 Developing a better conditional diffusion model can help to address this issue, but we leave this to future work.
-In the following section, we propose an optimization-based algorithm as an alternative strategy to solve the problem with off-the-shelf diffusion models.
+In the following section, we propose an optimization-based algorithm as an alternative strategy to solve both problems simultaneously with a pre-trained diffusion model.